-You love your whey protein shake -- it tastes like a milkshake, it helps your muscles heal after a workout and it has boosted your daily protein intake enough to help you build muscle.
-But it's causing some much less-attractive digestive issues.
+You love your whey protein shake — it tastes like a milkshake, helps your muscles heal after a workout and has boosted your daily protein intake enough to help you build muscle.
+But it's causing some less-attractive digestive issues, like protein farts and bloating.
+You may experience a bout of protein powder constipation as well.
 Protein shakes can do that, but there are ways around it.

 Whey and Lactose

-Examine labels before you choose your protein powder, and look for one with a high fiber content but without massive amounts of calories -- many powders that contain carbohydrates are actually weight gainer shakes and can contain a full day's worth of calories in a single serving.
+Examine labels before you choose your protein powder and look for one with high fiber content but without massive amounts of calories — many powders that contain carbohydrates are actually weight-gainer shakes and may contain a full day's worth of calories in a single serving.

 Most whey protein powders are meant to be mixed with milk.
-If you are lactose-intolerant, this can cause both gas and constipation.
-Even if you're not, using whole milk may add too much fat to the protein in your shake -- both fat and protein digest slowly, and allowing both to sit in your stomach for extended periods of time can wreak havoc on your digestive system
+If you suffer from lactose intolerance, this can cause both gas and constipation.
+Even if you're not, using whole milk may add too much fat to the protein in your shake — both fat and protein digest slowly, and allowing both to sit in your gut for extended periods can wreak havoc on your digestive system

 Too Much Air